Career Education Colleges and Universities: History

-By 2015, some of APSCU’s largest members were under federal and state investigation and several subsequently left the association.
+By 2015, some of APSCU's largest members were under federal and state investigation and several subsequently left the association.
 Some of the largest companies in the sector collapsed under the weight of the regulations, charges of impropriety, and related legal actions.
 In 2016, APSCU changed its name to Career Education Colleges and Universities (CECU), a move association leaders said better reflected the evolving membership of the organization.

+President Donald Trump and his Education Secretary Betsy DeVos dismantled many of Obama's actions targeting for-profit colleges.

+Recent activities

-President Donald Trump and his Education Secretary Betsy DeVos dismantled many of Obama’s actions targeting for-profit colleges.
-After Joe Biden won the 2020 Presidential Election, CECU named former Democratic congressman Jason Altmire as its president.
+After Joe Biden won the 2020 presidential election, CECU named former Democratic congressman Jason Altmire as its president.

+The group has grown in influence in recent years, playing an active role in opposing Biden-era regulations targeting for-profit colleges, supporting lawsuits against those regulations, and advocating for policies that would favor for-profit institutions.

+In 2025, President Trump nominated a former senior official at CECU, Nicholas Kent, to lead the administration’s work on higher education as Under Secretary of Education.